grantatspothero/trino/docs/src/main/sphinx/connector/metastores.md

      - ``10m``
    * - ``hive.metastore.http.client.bearer-token``
-     - Bearer token used to authenticate with the metastore service when http transport mode is used.
+     - Bearer token used to authenticate with the metastore service when https transport mode is used.
+This must not be set when using http url.
      -
    * - ``hive.metastore.http.client.additional-headers``
      - Additional headers which can be sent to the metastore service